wpilibsuite/frc-docs/source/docs/software/vscode-overview/importing-gradle-project.rst

 C++ Configurations (C++ Only)
 -----------------------------

 For C++ projects, there is one more step to set up IntelliSense.
 Whenever you open a project, you should get a pop-up in the bottom right corner asking to refresh C++ configurations.
-Click "Yes" to set up IntelliSense.
+Click :guilabel:`Yes` to set up IntelliSense.

 .. image:: images/importing-eclipse-project/cpp-configurations.png